 1. Scope

-This Regulation covers new pneumatic tyres designed primarily for vehicles of categories M2, M3, N, O3 and O4,.
-However, it does not apply to tyre types identified by speed category symbols corresponding to speeds below 80 km/h.
+This Regulation covers new pneumatic tyres* designed primarily for vehicles of categories M2, M3, N, O3 and O4,.
+However, it does not apply to tyre types identified by speed category symbols corresponding to speeds below eighty (80) km/h.

 2. Definitions